isc-projects/kea/doc/sphinx/arm/config-backend.rst

 To differentiate between different Kea server configurations, a list of the server tags used by the servers must be stored in the database.
-For the DHCPv4 and DHCPv6 servers, it can be done using the :isccmd:`remote-server4-set` and :isccmd:`remote-server6-set` commands.
+For the DHCPv4 and DHCPv6 servers, this can be done using the :isccmd:`remote-server4-set` and :isccmd:`remote-server6-set` commands.
 The server tags can then be used to associate the configuration information with the servers.
 However, it is important to note that some DHCP